hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-In Exercise 12, you'll see that there are *exponentially many* tinkertoys with $h$ hubs as $h$ gets large.
+In Exercise 12, you'll prove that there are *exponentially many* tinkertoys with $h$ hubs as $h$ gets large.
-A brute force approach, which simply checks each tinkertoy, will therefore take an exponential amount of time!
+A brute force approach, which simply checks each tinkertoy, will take an exponential amount of time!
-As it turns out, there are no known algorithmic shortcuts that do substantially better than brute force: even if you can rule out a few tinkertoys, you always need to check exponentially many.
+It turns out there are no algorithmic shortcuts, allowing you to check less than an exponential number of tinkertoys.
-Despite all we've learned, for large $n$, minimal networks seem effectively impossible to compute.
+This makes large minimal networks effectively impossible to compute.

 ---